andrewRosenblum/shinydashboard_infoboxes/README.md

 # shinydashboard_infoboxes

-A complete example for using shinydashboard infoboxes and valueboxes in a Shiny project.
+An extended example on how to use infoboxes and valueboxes with shinydashboard.

 ## Overview